Sedimentary rock: Sedimentation rates

 The rate at which sediment is deposited differs depending on the location.
 A channel in a tidal flat can see the deposition of a few metres of sediment in one day, while on the deep ocean floor each year only a few millimetres of sediment accumulate.
 A distinction can be made between normal sedimentation and sedimentation caused by catastrophic processes.
 The latter category includes all kinds of sudden exceptional processes like mass movements, rock slides or flooding.
 Catastrophic processes can see the sudden deposition of a large amount of sediment at once.
 In some sedimentary environments, most of the total column of sedimentary rock was formed by catastrophic processes, even though the environment is usually a quiet place.
 Other sedimentary environments are dominated by normal, ongoing sedimentation.

 In many cases, sedimentation occurs slowly.
 In a desert, for example, the wind deposits siliciclastic material (sand or silt) in some spots, or catastrophic flooding of a wadi may cause sudden deposits of large quantities of detrital material, but in most places eolian erosion dominates.
 The amount of sedimentary rock that forms is not only dependent on the amount of supplied material, but also on how well the material consolidates.
 Erosion removes most deposited sediment shortly after deposition.

 Stratigraphy

-That new rock layers are above older rock layers is stated in the principle of superposition.
-There are usually some gaps in the sequence called unconformities.
-These represent periods where no new sediments were laid down, or when earlier sedimentary layers were raised above sea level and eroded away.
+Sedimentary rock are laid down in layers called beds or strata, each layer is horizontally laid down over the older ones and new layers are above older layers as stated in the principle of superposition.
+There are usually some gaps in the sequence called unconformities which represent periods where no new sediments were laid down, or when earlier sedimentary layers were raised above sea level and eroded away.

+Unconformities can be classified based on the orientation of the strata on either sides of the unconformity: